SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 - Remove any test-specific configurations and files.
 - Restart the server to clear all sessions and data.

-This manual test plan will help ensure that the `WebDevAction` behaves as expected under various conditions and handles user interactions correctly.
+This manual test plan will help ensure that the `WebDevelopmentAssistantAction` behaves as expected under various conditions and handles user interactions correctly.

 # markdown\MarkdownImplementActionGroup.kt